The Irish Farmers Association say they'll continue staging protests until there's a substantial increase in beef prices.

 The organisation says more protests will follow unless there's a significant price increase.

-The group called for an immediate and significant price increase to the amount they are being paid for beef products.
+The IFA previously said it was disappointed to walk away from the Beef Market Taskforce meeting without a price increase for beef farmers.The group called for an immediate and significant price increase to the amount they are being paid for beef products.

-Today marked the first meeting of the Taskforce, which was forced to adjourn proceedings two months ago following a confrontation between farmers and meat industry representatives.
+The Taskforce, which was forced to adjourn proceedings two months ago following a confrontation between farmers and meat industry representatives.